 - Dry out over a long lunch.
 Rainy days in Rome are the time to really take advantage of the cultural penchant for long leisurely lunches.
 Settle into a cozy table and don’t hold back on ordering both a primo (usually pasta or soup) and a secondo (main course/meat dish).
 Oh, and wine – plenty of wine.
 Here are some Rome restaurant reviews to help you pick the perfect place for a meal, and some tips on tipping in Italy so you don’t feel too bad about taking up the table for so long.

 - Head underground.
 There are lots of must-see attractions in Rome, and while many of the monuments are above ground, there are also some incredible sights hidden underground.
 When the rain moves in, you can explore these incredible archaeological sites as a creative way to stay dry.
-Take a tour of the catacombs or explore the ruins of ancient Roman houses behind the Colosseum.
+Take a tour of the catacombs because the underground ruins are perfect for a gloomy day or explore the ruins of ancient Roman houses behind the Colosseum.

 - Stop for a drink.
 While it does snow in Rome occasionally, such freezing weather is relatively rare.
 However, even the rainy days can feel pret-ty cold and miserable.
 Warm up in the most Italian way possible by hunkering down in one of Rome’s best wine bars.
 The lovely enotecas that dot the city are cozy to begin with, which makes them a real treat on a gray day.